TAbdiukov/CCSP-Mnemonics/README.md

 ### Other

-* Tampering – always of data, but not of systems
+* Tampering – always of data, not systems